 Of course, in real life, players make mistakes.
 Accuracy is a goal we can never achieve completely.
 The logical course of a game from any position is the way that it would continue and end with the best play.
 The balance of the position is the current standing in a game.
 Either the situation is equal, or one side has an advantage of a certain size.

 With best play the balance of position remains the same

-This basic truth was first recognized by Steinitz in the late 1800’s.
-There are many conclusions we can draw form it:
+This basic truth was first recognized by Steinitz in the late 1800s.
+There are many conclusions we can draw from it:

 - The balance of position can only change with inaccurate play.

 - Once we have the better position, we can keep it with accurate play.

 - A bad position will stay bad unless the opponent errs.